danielpaul/RapidRails/docs/background_jobs.md

 ## View queues

-Sidekiq also provides a web interface for monitoring job queues which can be accessed at `localhost:3000/sidekiq` To enable the web interface, set the username and password in the environment variables `SIDEKIQ_ADMIN_USERNAME` and `SIDEKIQ_ADMIN_PASSWORD` respectively.
+Sidekiq also provides a web interface for monitoring job queues which can be accessed at `/sidekiq` on your local and your production server.
+To enable the web interface, set the username and password `SIDEKIQ_ADMIN_USERNAME` and `SIDEKIQ_ADMIN_PASSWORD` in the environment variables config.
 If you don't want to enable the web interface delete the above environment variables.